steelbridge-io/tfs/README.md

 # TFS Theme

 A custom theme for TFS.
-Dependednt on custom plugins.
+Dependent on custom plugins.